DevShiftTeam/APIShift/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Abstract**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem your feature is solving.

-**Describe the solution you'd like**
+**Desired Result**
-A clear and concise description of what you want to happen.
+A clear and concise description of the proposed feature.

-**Describe alternatives you've considered**
+- What architectural objects does he affect/use and how?
+- How will others implement your feature?
+- Be creative

+**Alternative/Edge cases (optional)**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered, and edge-cases that might affect the feature.

 **Additional context**
 Add any other context or screenshots about the feature request here.